ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 <div class="sow-comment">Obviously, I am both the AGENCY and the CLIENT in this situation, but this syntax is common in SoWs.</div>

 When the SoW is signed, the project will commence with a kick off meeting between the AGENCY and CLIENT.
 In this meeting, stakeholders from both parties will discuss the problem at hand and map out a plan to successfully complete the design document from which the project will follow.
-To complete this document, the stakeholders may require things like competitive analysis, brand exploration, stakeholder interviews, demographic research, etc.  The design document is a non-standard document which includes a portion of or all of the following.
+To complete this document, the stakeholders may require things like competitive analysis, brand exploration, stakeholder interviews, demographic research, etc.  The design document includes a portion of or all of the following.

 * Overall Business Objective
 * Data Design